About us

 Health care and services

-We provide you with health care services at 10 locations in Western Washington, serving a 14-county area around Puget Sound and the Pacific Northwest.
-Facilities include our Seattle and American Lake campuses, seven outpatient clinics in Edmonds, Everett, Mount Vernon, Olympia, Port Angeles, Puyallup, and Silverdale and two Community Resource & Referral Centers in Renton and Seattle for Veterans who are homeless or at risk of becoming homeless.
+We provide health care services to roughly 160,000 Veterans who are enrolled across Western Washington, serving a 14-county area around Puget Sound and the Pacific Northwest.
+Facilities include American Lake and Seattle main campuses, six outpatient clinics (Everett, Mount Vernon, Olympia, Port Angeles, Puyallup and Silverdale), a Community Resource & Referral Center (Georgetown neighborhood in Seattle) and a Homeless Primary Care Team in Renton.
 We also have a Mobile Medical Unit to support rural care needs.

 To learn more about the services each location offers, visit the VA Puget Sound health services page.